darcy/component-hub/Readme.md

 Component Hub is an addon for [component](https://github.com/component/component) to help with remote repositories, it can do two things:

- 1) *Server:* It is `node` server that translates git component respositories into github-style repository paths.
-It is like `Contre` in that regard except that it will dynamically pull down the git repositories for you and keep them updated.
+ 1) *Server:* A `node` server that dynamically clones git repositories based on github-style paths.
+It serves up components like [Contre](https://github.com/godmodelabs/contre) does except that it will dynamically pull down the git repositories for you and keep them updated.

  A request comes in for /:user/:project/:version/component.json and the hub server will find the repository and clone it if it hasn't already, or update it if it has a copy.
 Then it just serves the files up to the `Component` installer.

  The repositories are configured via a `hub.json` file that maps the component name to a git location.
 The git location can be anywhere.

  2) *NPM*: It is also an npm module and command, so that you can call `hub install` and it will fire up the server on demand and install the components, then shut the server down.
+It basically wraps `component install` with starting and stopping the server.

  When running as a command, it will store the downloaded git repos by default in `~/.component-hub/repos`.
 It will also look for a `hub.json` in the current working directory.
 Both of these can be set with environment variables to be wherever you want.
 Namely, `HUB_REPOS_CACHE` and `HUB_REPOS_JSON`.